paulrudy/alfred-goodlinks-actions/README.md

 ## Configuration

-The workflow provides configuration for keywords and cache duration.
+The workflow provides configuration for default search subtext, keywords, and cache duration.